swipely/iam-docker/README.md

 If the request is for IAM credentials, the application intercepts that and determines which credentials should be passed back to the container.
 Otherwise, it acts as a reverse proxy to the real metadata API.

-All credentials are kept fresh, so there should be little latency when making API requests.
+All credentials are kept fresh, so there should be minimal latency when making API requests.

 ## Development